Peter Cushing: Death and legacy

-In May 1982, Cushing was diagnosed with prostate cancer.
-He was rushed to the Kent and Canterbury Hospital when his left eye had swollen to nearly three times its normal size, a side effect of the cancer.
-Doctors determined he had twelve to eighteen months to live, and that his left eye might be lost.
-To their surprise, however, Cushing recovered well enough to be released from the hospital, and although his health continued to gradually decline, Cushing lived another twelve years without any operative treatment or chemotherapy.
+In May 1982 Cushing was diagnosed with prostate cancer.
+He was rushed to Kent and Canterbury Hospital, where his doctors determined he had twelve to eighteen months to live; however, Cushing recovered well enough to be released from the hospital, and although his health continued gradually to decline, he lived another twelve years without any operative treatment or chemotherapy.
 During this period, he lived with Joyce Broughton and her family at their homes in Hartley, Kent.

-In August 1994, Cushing entered himself into Pilgrims Hospice in Canterbury, where he died on 11 August at 81 years old.
-In accordance with his wishes, Cushing had a low-profile funeral with family and friends, although hundreds of fans and well-wishers came to Canterbury to pay their respects.
-In January 1995, a memorial service was held in The Actor's Church in Covent Garden, with addresses given by Christopher Lee, Kevin Francis, Ron Moody and James Bree.
+In August 1994 Cushing entered himself into Pilgrims Hospice in Canterbury, where he died on 11 August at the age of 81.
+In accordance with his wishes he had a low-profile funeral with family and friends, although hundreds of fans and well-wishers came to Canterbury to pay their respects.
+In January 1995 a memorial service was held in The Actors' Church in Covent Garden, with addresses given by Christopher Lee, Kevin Francis, Ron Moody and James Bree.

 In total, Cushing appeared in more than 100 films throughout his career.